Are you spending one day in Rotterdam on your upcoming trip? This Rotterdam itinerary for first-timers will help you make the most of your time there!

 In this post...

-Rotterdam is one of the most popular tourist destinations in the Netherlands, but you will be surprised that it’s not all about the tourist spots there because aside from stroopwafels, the city holds a lot of history.
+Rotterdam is one of the most popular places in the Netherlands, but you will be surprised that it’s not all about the tourist spots there because aside from stroopwafels, the city holds a lot of history.

 Rotterdam is popular for its port, which is the biggest seaport in the whole of Europe.
 It is the second-largest city in the Netherlands and had a terrible past as it was bombed heavily during World War II.